Tail asymptotics for a random sign Lindley recursion

 Throughout this paper, $(X_n)$ and $(Y_n)$ are two mutually independent doubly-infinite i.i.d.\ sequences of random variables as introduced before.
-We often take generic independent copies $W$, $X$ and $U$ of the random variables $W_n$, $X_n$ and $U_n$, as well as of other random variables.
-Specifically, $W$ is a random variable such that $W \stackrel{\m{D}}{=} (X+YW)^+$.
+We often take generic independent copies $W$ and $X$ of the random variables $W_n$ and $X_n$, as well as of other random variables.
+Specifically, $W$ is a random variable such that $W \stackrel{\m{D}}{=} (X+YW)^+$, where the random variables $X$, $Y$ and $W$ appearing on the right-hand side are independent.
 Let $N$ be a random variable such that $\p(N=k)=(1-p)p^{k}$, $k\geqslant 0$ and define $K=N+1$.
 Loosely speaking, we will use $N$ to count the number of times where $Y=1$ before the event $Y=-1$.

-Let $T_n = \sup_{0\leqslant i \leqslant n} S_i$, with $S_0=0$, and $S_i=X_1+\ldots + X_i$ for $i\geqslant 1$.
+Let $T_n = \sup_{0\leqslant i \leqslant n} S_i$, with $S_0=0$, and $S_i=X_1+\cdots + X_i$ for $i\geqslant 1$.
 Define the random variable $U$ as $U_i = X_i$ if $Y_i=1$ and $U_i=-\infty$ if $Y_i=-1$.
 Then

-Under the assumption that $\p(X_n<0)>0$ and $\p(Y_1=1)=p=1-\p(Y_1=-1)$, $p\in [0,1)$, which will be made throughout this paper (although we will occasionally compare our results with existing ones for $p=1$), it follows from results in Boxma and Vlasiou~\cite{boxma07} and Whitt~\cite{whitt90} that there exists a stationary sequence $(W_n)$ that is driven by the recursion \eqref{genlinrec}; in particular $(W_n)$ is regenerative with finite mean cycle length.
+Under the assumption that $\p(X_n<0)>0$ and $\p(Y_1=1)=p=1-\p(Y_1=-1)$, $p\in [0,1)$, which will be made throughout this paper (although we will occasionally compare our results with existing ones for $p=1$), it follows from results in Boxma and Vlasiou~\cite{boxma07} and Whitt~\cite{whitt90} that there exists a stationary sequence $(W_n)$ that is driven by \eqref{genlinrec}; in particular $(W_n)$ is regenerative with finite mean cycle length.
 As a final point, we use the notational convention $f(x) \sim g(x)$ to denote that $f(x)/g(x)\rightarrow 1$ as $x\rightarrow \infty$.